-To date, DBHDS has reviewed 464 sets of behavior programs.
-Of these 464 programs reviewed, 449 have been completed prior to or within 180 days of the initial service authorization (approximately 97%).
+To date, DBHDS has reviewed 590 sets of behavior programs.
+Of these 590 programs reviewed, 575 have been completed prior to or within 180 days of the initial service authorization (approximately 97%).

-Performance is meeting expectations for the 180-day timeline for creation of required documents, and for the first time performance has been met for CI 7.19 with 88% of annual plans reviewed.
+Specific to CI 7.19, performance is meeting expectations both for the 180-day timeline for creation of required documents as well as for the four required deliverables for annual programs.